haesleinhuepf/darth-d/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "galarina" is free and open source software
+Distributed under the terms of the [BSD-3] license, "darth-d" is free and open source software

 [BSD-3]: http://opensource.org/licenses/BSD-3-Clause